levi-wolfssl/wolfssl/fuzz/README.md

 RUN git clone --depth 1 https://github.com/<you>/wolfssl.git -b <work_branch> wolfssl
 ```

-Be sure to replace `<you>` with your github user name and `<work_branch>` with
+Be sure to replace `<you>` with your Github user name and `<work_branch>` with
 the branch to which you are pushing your new targets.

 From the OSS-Fuzz root directory, we're going to run some Python scripts.
 Take
-notice that these scripts are written in Python 2.
-Furthermore, you will
+notice that these scripts are written in Python 2, and if `python` fails, try
-probably need to run them with root permissions.
+`python2` instead.
+Furthermore, you will probably need to run them with root
+permissions.
 Appending `sudo` should do.
-Finally, these commands require the Docker daemon to be running.
-Those commands
+Finally, these commands require the
-should look like this:
+Docker daemon to be running.
+Those commands should look like this:

 ```
 # python infra/helper.py build_image wolfssl